xames3/smart/docs/source/index.rst

 Hello hello!

 I'm **Akshay**, an Adjunct Professor, AI Engineer, and passionate open-source contributor.
-This corner of the internet is my space to explore the fascinating intersection of technology, learning, and storytelling, and I hope it can be a useful place for you, too.
+This corner on the internet is my space to explore the fascinating intersection of technology, learning, and storytelling, and I hope it can be a useful place for you too.

-Here, I share my work, my "aha!" moments, and my journey through the worlds of AI, Software Development, and Open Source.
+Here, I intend to share my work, my "aha!" moments, and my journey through the worlds of AI, Software Development, and Open Source.
 I've a special interest in natural language processing and reinforcement learning.

 .. _open-source: